 The air wasn’t quite cold enough anymore to see my own breath.

-“Cars are useful, because they let us travel very far very quickly.
+“Cars are useful, because they can travel very far very quickly.
 But if a car hits someone, it would hurt.
 Imagine a mammoth trampling you—you know about mammoths, right, Thog, mister caveman?
 So we have crosswalk signals.
 They’re clever little boxes which put up a hand when it’s not safe because cars are coming.”

 I held up a hand for Thog to see as an example—just in time to catch myself, because my foot slipped on a rock and I fell.